CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/adjusttool.md

 ### Edit Timing

-Adjust the timing of the vocalisation.
+Adjust the timing of the vocalization.

 ### Edit Volume